spotify/simple-bigtable/README.md

     </server>
 ```

--   `mvn deploy` should do the rest.
+-   `mvn clean javadoc:jar source:jar deploy` should do the rest.

 -   Release deployments (from mvn deploy) will be put into a staging area at sonatype.
 Read the following to release the staged deployment [how to release](http://central.sonatype.org/pages/releasing-the-deployment.html)